JonathanTannous/teaching-react/README.md

-# A Repo for teaching others React.
+# A Repo for teaching others React & Tailwind.

-I am using this repo to teach others React without having to go through the burden of project init.
+I am using this repo to teach others React & Tailwind without having to go through the burden of project init.
 Also being used to teach other the basics of git and GitHub.

 The skills learned here are directly applicable to the Mr. Math portal frontend development.